 recipe notes and commonly asked questions

-- If you have the time, it’s certainly not a bad idea to soak the dried fruit in the tea for a few hours or even overnight.Β Make the tea in a large jug or bowl and add the chopped prunes and sultanas or raisins.
-Leave the fruit to soak for at least 1 hour or overnight before adding to the cake mixture.
-If you’re in a rush or don’t want to wait, you don’t have to do this – the cake is delicious either way!
+- If you have the time, it’s certainly not a bad idea to soak the dried fruit in the tea for a few hours or even overnight.
+Make the tea in a large jug or bowl and add the chopped prunes and sultanas or raisins.
+Leave the fruit to soak for at least 1 hour or, if you aren’t in a rush, overnight before adding to the cake mixture.
+If you’re in a hurry or don’t want to wait, you don’t have to do this – the cake is delicious either way!

 - I’ve slightly adapted this recipe by Nigel Slater.
 I’ve tried a few malt loaf recipes and this one is by far my favourite.

 I would love to hear what you thought of it!
-Leave a comment below and please rate the recipe by clicking on the stars in the recipe card.
+Leave a comment below and if you could rate the recipe by clicking on the stars in the recipe card, I would be very grateful.
+Happy baking!

 more fruit cakes to try